lockadi8/rsazure-openai-toolkit/README.md

   </a>
 </h1>

-A fast, modular, secure, and auditable toolkit to integrate with Azure OpenAI — with a friendly CLI and dev-first architecture.
+A fast, modular, secure, and auditable Python toolkit to integrate with Azure OpenAI — designed for developers, teams, and production environments.

+> 💡 Use via `import rsazure_openai_toolkit as rschat` for access to all core features in one import.

 ___

 ## 🚀 What's New in v0.6.0

-- Fully modular codebase with dedicated folders for each responsibility
-- Object-oriented CLI (`rschat`, `rschat-tools`) for better maintainability
+- Object-oriented CLI (`rschat`, `rschat-tools`) — easier to test, extend and reuse
-- Persistent session context with full/trimmed history and safety validation
+- Persistent session context — with system prompt validation and full/trimmed history tracking
-- Unified `utils/` module and improved logging/debug output
+- Reproducible model config — centralized via `get_model_config()` and `ModelConfig`
+- Transparent logging — structured logs via `InteractionLogger` (CSV/JSONL)
+- Modular architecture — folders like `core/`, `session/`, `logging/`, `model_config/`, etc.

 > Check the full [CHANGELOG](https://github.com/renan-siqueira/rsazure-openai-toolkit/blob/main/CHANGELOG.md) for details.
 ___